literarybraids/literarybraids.github.io/_posts/2019-12-1-special-reductions.markdown

 This approach has a problem, though, and it is that *the number of sublists grows exponentially with the original size*.
 For example, for reducing by half a chapter of only 30 interactions we should check **135 million possibilities**.

 The workaround for this is to randomly sample sublists, and take the optimum over these.
 We have observed that with **1 million samples** per chapter we get a good compromise between CPU time and accuracy, so this is our default value.
-Appart from this we do some preprocessing to reduce exactly easy parts (for example, if an interaction gets repeated 10 times, we can just place 5 interactions in the reduced version), which guarantee that at the end we get an accurate reduction of the original braid.
+Appart from this we do some preprocessing to exactly reduce easy parts (for example, if an interaction appears 10 consecutive times, we can just place 5 in the reduced version), which guarantee that at the end we get an accurate reduction of the original braid.

+<div class="breaker"></div>

+So long for this week's special.
+You can always find more at Literary Braid's <a href="https://twitter.com/LiteraryBraids">Twitter</a> and  <a href="https://www.instagram.com/LiteraryBraids/">Instagram</a>.